novakov-alexey-zz/freya/README.md

 ```

 Operator's `run` method returns an `IO[ExitCode]`, which is running a web-socket connection to Kubernetes api-server.
-Returned `IO` value is a long-running task, which terminates only if K8s api-server closes client connection.
+Returned `IO` value is a long-running and server-like task, which terminates only if K8s api-server closes client connection.
 Running Operator is watching for events with `Kerb` kind and apiGroup `io.myorg.kerboperator/v1` in case of CRD Operator or
 native ConfigMap kind with label `io.myorg.kerboperator/kind=Kerb` in case of ConfigMap Operator.